With exam season right around the corner, library and study spaces across campus have come alive with students studying together.

-These groups are a great way to keep connected and to encourage collaboration between peers.
-But on the flipside, these online groups can sometimes lead to collusion, a serious issue that all students need to know about.
+Study groups are a great way to keep connected, stay motivated and encourage collaboration between peers.
+But, studying in groups can also sometimes lead to collusion - a serious issue all students need to be aware of.

 If you're not aware of the risks, you may unknowingly become involved in collusion, and could be accused of academic dishonesty.